Bort-Millipede/PS2Linux_BrainDump/Tips and Tricks/Backup-Restore/README.md

 This page outlines how to create a full backup of a PS2 Linux installation, as well as how to restore from a backup at a later time.
 This involves booting into a ramdisk.
 The procedure below is preferred by the author, but is by no means the only method for backing up/restoring a PS2 Linux installation.
 The reference link listed below provides another (and possibly simpler) procedure for this.

-Partitioning/re-partitioning the hard drive is not covered here or anywhere else in this repository.
+Partitioning/re-partitioning the HDD is not covered here or anywhere else in this repository.
 The reference link listed below may provide sufficient information for this.

 The directions below assume that PS2 Linux is installed to ```/dev/hda1``` and the backup partition is installed to ```/dev/hda3```.
 If this does not match the PS2 Linux installation being backed up or restored, the appropriate steps below must be modified accordingly.